Bird-SR: Bidirectional Reward-Guided Diffusion for Real-World Image Super-Resolution: Experiments

 \subsection{Comparison with Other Methods}

 We compare our method with state-of-the-art RealISR methods, including diffusion-based approaches (i.e., ResShift~\cite{ResShift}, StableSR~\cite{StableSR}, SeeSR~\cite{SeeSR}, DiffBIR~\cite{DiffBIR}, and SUPIR~\cite{SUPIR}), as well as diffusion-based methods with DiT architecture (i.e. DreamClear~\cite{DreamClear} and DiT4SR~\cite{DiT4SR}).
 As shown in Table~\ref{tab:results-main}, our method achieves strong quantitative performance across all four real-world super-resolution benchmarks.
-Additional visual results, including the outputs of ResShift, are presented in the appendix.
+Additional visual results, including the outputs of ResShift, are presented in the \textbf{Appendix}.
 As illustrated in Figure~\ref{fig:vision}, our approach produces more realistic and natural reconstructions in real-world scenarios, with clearer and more faithful details while effectively suppressing artifacts.
 These results indicate that our method effectively mitigates the impact of input distribution shift and improves perceptual quality on real-world low-resolution images.
-By leveraging bidirectional reward feedback learning and jointly training on synthetic and real low-resolution data, our method demonstrates superior performance and robustness.
+By leveraging bidirectional reward feedback learning and jointly training on synthetic and real low-resolution data, our method demonstrates superior performance and robustness, all without adding any computational cost or latency during inference.